What are Cellular Automata?

 It probably won't win any artistic prizes, but Icarus and Daedalus have used cellular automata to tile the wall.
 Each "rule" that they came up with was a different cellular automaton.

-Put simply, a cellular automaton is a set of rules for deciding how to tile something (note that the cellular automaton is the set of rules, and not the final tiling itself).
+A cellular automaton is a set of rules for deciding how to tile something, given some previous "generation" of tiles.
 That something can be a wall, or an infinite plane, or the surface of a sphere, or almost any surface you can think of.

-The rules can be very simple, like the "striped" and "almost-checkered" rules, and can get more complicated than even the last "triangle" rule that Daedalus suggested.
-For example, cellular automata aren't limited to only two colors, and usually use numbers in place of colors.
+The rules can be very simple, like the "striped" and "almost-checkered" rules, and can get more complicated.
+For example, cellular automata aren't limited to only two colors, and often use numbers in place of colors.

 You can view the rules from this story in the emulator on this site.